 Regaining trust in myself allows me to follow my heart and my intuition, especially in decisions on what to eat, when to eat, how much to eat, and the millions of questions that come up around food.
-I tried vegetarianism for health and environmental benefits and it’s made me extremely happy, but it wasn’t sustainable for my energy output, so I have reintroduced fish and chicken into my diet.
-My philosophy on food is heart aligned eating following these personal food guidelines.
+I tried vegetarianism for health and environmental benefits and it’s made me extremely happy, but it wasn’t sustainable for my energy output, so I have reintroduced meat into my diet.
+My philosophy on food is heart-aligned eating following these personal food guidelines.

 Nowadays I eat what I want.
 You could almost say I don’t diet, but I do have personal food guidelines I live by.

 To those with the opinion that I should become vegan because of my beliefs and career let me just say this “veganism is a dietary choice.
 My dietary preference is to align with my heart”.
+The masterclass Motherfoods referenced above also shares why eating meat is so important for a woman’s reproductive health.
 We all hold our opinions and reasons to do what we do, so if you are vegan, good for you.
 If I am not, good for me.
-Cage-free, organic, regenerative, local, and biodynamic are the labels I look for in my dairy products because the truth is veganism is not sustainable for everyone.
+Cage-free, organic, regenerative, grass-fed, local, and biodynamic are the labels I look for in my dairy products because the truth is veganism is not sustainable for everyone.
 If there is anything that I have learned from my life experience is that I cannot live happily by the definition that anyone sets for me.
 I am not going to be vegan to make you happy nor would I ask you to eat meat to make me happy.
-I am continuously trying to do better.
-Who knows, I may be vegan one day, but it will be for my own reasons.

 There’s so much conflicting information out there and I have had enough of feeling guilty when I eat.
 Food should bind us together, not break us apart, so please it’s time to think differently about food.
 Stop judging yourself and others for the way they eat and their preferences.
 I want you to develop an amazing relationship with food because it’s going to be with you for the rest of your life and you need it to survive.
 I want you to think of it as your body’s soul mate.
 Your yummy BFF.
 It holds the key to your sanity and success!

-I hope you enjoy many happy meals, days, and relationship with your friend food.
+I hope you enjoy many happy meals, days, and relationships with your friend, food.